MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/upgrade-readiness-resolve-issues.md

 The proposed action plan represents the order thath Microsoft recommends you rationalize the upgrade-readiness of your apps and drivers.
 By validating apps and drivers in the order proposed, you can ensure that you are testing efficiently.

-Each item in the proposed action plan represents either an application or a driver that you have not yet marked “Ready to upgrade”.
+Each item in the proposed action plan represents either an application or a driver that you have not yet marked “Ready to upgrade.”

 >Since “Low install count” apps are automatically marked “Ready to upgrade”, you will not see any of these apps in the proposed action plan.